Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/librarians/rules/_index.md

 * Show your hand to the table
 * Tap 2 cards on the board (to give or ask hints about what to do)
-* All players their hand to the player on their left/right.
+* All players show (or GIVE?) their hand to the player on their left/right.
 (The player executing the power chooses the direction.)
 * Study the next 8 cards in the deck.
 Return them in any order and tell everyone what they are.

 Or white, or orange/brown